openxla/shardy/docs/compiler_api.md

 This doc describes the design of such API components in Shardy and explains their behavior and invariants.
-Note that while this API is used to control sharding propagation, this doc is **NOT** going to discuss anything about the behavior of propagation nor how it’s designed.
+Note that while this API is used to control sharding propagation, this doc is **NOT** going to discuss anything about the behavior of propagation nor how it's designed.

 ## Overview